-This resource showcases how bats, moles, hedgehogs, deep-sea fish and cave-dwelling animals use their senses.
-Each subject features a student-friendly page which can be shown on a screen in the classroom.
-Complimenting each one is a relevant page for teachers and learning providers sharing further details, actions to help and areas to explore.
+This resource showcases how bats, moles, hedgehogs, deep-sea fish student-friendly page which can be shown on a screen in the classroom. providers sharing further details, actions to help and areas of interest to explore.

-Learning outcomes of resource
+Léarning outcomes of resource